stat545ubc-2022/Johnathan_Wong_Mini_Data-Analysis/README.md

 1. Press the green "Code"" button and then click the copy button

-2. Open R studio and create a new project by going to "File" and then click "New Project"
+2. Open Rstudio and create a new project by going to "File" and then click "New Project"

 3. Press Version Control then Git.
 Then paste the link into the url box.